amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 ```

-The implementation of the view model is not important for now, feel free to take a look at the code.
+The implementation of the _ViewModel_ is not the focus right now; feel free to look at the code.

 ### Binding the values

-Another aspect of using a _ViewModel_ is the opportunity to _bind_ the parts of the view model to the view.
+Another benefit of using a _ViewModel_ is the ability to bind parts of the _ViewModel_ to the view.
+The _ViewModel_ can use its tailored nature to simplify the view's declaration.

-That means that the view model takes _advantage_ of his tailored nature and uses this knowledge to simplify further the view declaration.

-By looking at the code above is evident that each field in the form needs to have a counterpart in the view model, that means that there will be some repetition on each `input` field:
+In the code above, it is evident that each field in the form requires a corresponding element in the _ViewModel_.
+This means that there is some repetition for each input field:

 ```jsx
     <form onSubmit={handleForm}>